-Child Support Lawyer in Kennewick Committed to Putting Your Child’s Needs First
+Child Support Lawyer in Tri-Cities Committed to Putting Your Child’s Needs First

 Money is often a point of friction between parents, which is why child support is such a contentious issue during a divorce.
 But, child support payments play an important role in maintaining a child’s quality of life after their parents are no longer together.

-If you are a parent who is involved in a child support dispute, contact the dedicated attorneys at Ashby Law right away.
+If you are a parent who is involved in a child support dispute, contact the dedicated attorneys at Pacific Northwest Family Law right away.
 Our lawyers will aggressively pursue a child support agreement that is in your child’s best interests.
 Schedule a consultation with our experienced child support attorneys by calling 509-572-3700.

 What Are the Child Support Laws in Washington?

 The law in Washington states that both parents are required to support their children.
 The court typically assumes that the custodial parent fulfills this obligation since they are the child’s primary caretaker.
 To ensure non-custodial parents also provide support, the court often orders them to make child support payments to the custodial parent.

 How Are the Child Support Guidelines Used to Calculate Payments?